In the model

 - Zhang X, Holt JB, Yun, S, Lu H, Greenlund K, Croft JB.
 Validation of multilevel regression and poststratification methodology for small area estimation of health outcomes.
 American Journal of Epidemiology 2015;182(2):127-137.

-The 500 Cities project provides city- and census tract-level small area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including insufficient sleep, for the largest 500 cities in the United States.
+The PLACES Project provides county-, city-, census tract-, and zip code-level small-area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including Insufficient Sleep, across the United States.

 Seixas AA, Gyamfi L, Newsome V, Ranger-Murdock G, Butler M, Rosenthal DM, Zizi F, Yousef I, McFarlane SI, Jean-Louis G. Moderating effects of sleep duration on diabetes risk among cancer survivors: analysis of the National Health Interview Survey in the USA.
 Cancer Management and Research.
 2018; 10: 4575–4580.